 More than a half-century of kitchen conveniences later, many of my family’s meals are the same ones my grandmothers served up.
 When rumblings of a pandemic started I rushed to stock up on those staples weeks before toilet paper hit the headlines.
 Essential ingredients like cabbage, potatoes and ground meat are easily available for pandemic shopping and store well.

 With its rich landmass and centuries of trading history, Russian cuisine is infinitely more varied than borsch and caviar.
-With winter and the vagaries of another lockdown looming, it’s a good year to get your babushka on and embrace foods that have kept generations of Russian peasants and then Soviet citizens alive—now with the benefit of Tupperware and freezers.
+With winter looming, it’s a good year to get your babushka on and embrace foods that have kept generations of Russian peasants and then Soviet citizens alive—now with the benefit of Tupperware and freezers.
 If you live in a bigger city centre, you can often find pre-made meals in Russian stores.
 (Hint: They often call themselves European stores, not Russian.)

 The ultimate freezer food, Russians would be lost without this requisite meal opener.
 These hearty, meal-worthy dishes need nothing more than an accompaniment of buttered black rye.
 If you have an InstantPot, put it to work here.
 Infinitely adaptable, often affordable and easily entire meals unto themselves, there are as many variations on these recipes as there are Russian babushkas.
 Below are just a few examples of beloved soups that freeze well and check all the comfort food boxes.